casanovg/timonel/README.md

 * etc ...

 In these examples, it's handy to have the chance of updating the AVRs firmware straight from the I2C master.
 But, so far, I haven't found an I2C bootloader that fits directly the Tiny85, addressing its limitations:
-* It doesn't have a specific peripheral for I2C, only the USI.
+* It doesn't have a specific hardware for I2C, only the USI.
 * It lacks a protected memory area for the bootloader.
 * It is not possible to redirect the interruption vectors to the bootloader.